by Alex Vikoulov

 About the Author:

-Alex Vikoulov is a futurist, neo-transcendentalist, singularitarian transhumanist, evolutionary extrapolist, cosmist, idealist philosopher, founder of Ecstadelic Media, painter, media artist, essayist, co-author of "Is Reality a Simulation?"
-(2018), author of the upcoming book "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution".
+Alex Vikoulov is a futurist, neo-transcendentalist, transhumanist singularitarian, evolutionary extrapolist, cosmist, idealist philosopher, founder of Ecstadelic Media, painter, media artist, essayist, co-author of "Is Reality a Simulation?"
+(2018), author of "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution" (2019).
 Lives in Burlingame, California (San Francisco Bay Area).